 Jesus came proclaiming the coming of the kingdom.
-Matthew calls it the Kingdom of Heaven while Mark and Luke use the term Kingdom of God.
+Matthew calls it the Kingdom of Heaven, while Mark and Luke use the term the Kingdom of God.
 It is a spiritual kingdom that Christ rules over.
 A kingdom that includes all the redeemed.
-While this kingdom has eschatological ramifications, it is a kingdom with present day reality.
+While this kingdom has eschatological ramifications, it is a kingdom with present-day reality.

 This kingdom that Jesus proclaimed reflected a dramatic shift in thought.
 The coming kingdom had been envisioned as a physical earthly kingdom centered on Jerusalem.
 But the kingdom Jesus proclaimed was a spiritual kingdom without an earthly center.